 Motivation

-As described in C.3, DSO reporting to MNO to resolve problems and incidents, current practice, and Annex A, incident reporting is a vital component of service management.
+As described in clause C.3, DSO reporting to MNO to resolve problems and incidents, current practice, and Annex A, incident reporting is a vital component of service management.
 The reporting of such problems today occurs very infrequently, e.g. when service agreements are created or renewed.
 This exchange of information could be very beneficial to an MNO and lead to considerations such as adjustment of coverage (e.g. for optimization), capacity planning (e.g. to react to growth in utilization in some part of the network), disaster recovery planning, and more.

 Providing information from the DSO to the MNO serves a broader set of motivations as well.
 As the DSO's organization and use of their own network changes, their measured performance will change.
 This information may be important in distinguishing whether differences in network usage arise from performance problems or instead whether the changes are intentional on the part of the DSO.

 The DSO is in a unique position to provide information to an MNO regarding their service.
 The DSO not only has many deployed stationary UEs, but performs significant performance management for these and requires extremely high availability.
 The DSO therefore has a very detailed set of information gathered over time, across the MNO's network.
 Specifically, the DSO identifies where there are problems for their own purposes, for the purposes of proactive response to increase availability.
-(See C.3)
+(See clause C.3)

 This 'problem' or 'utilization' information is in the interest of the DSO to share, as it could lead the MNO to consider service improvements or to identify issues that they may not have otherwise detected.
 Providing problem analysis information is an example of mutual advantage for both the customer and the service provider.
 In any case, if such information is needed by both sides, a standard interface for providing it will reduce the informal communication needed by both parties.